Magician (Marvel Comics): Publication history

 The first version (Lee Guardineer) first appeared in Tales to Astonish #56 (June 1964), and was created by Stan Lee and Dick Ayers.
-The last name Guardineer is a reference to the Golden Age comics creator Fred Guardineer who created Zatara, Tor, and Merlin the Magnificent who were all magician crimefighters.
+His surname, Guardineer, is a reference to Fred Guardineer, creator of the magician characters Zatara, Tor, and Merlin the Magnificent.

 Fictional character biography

 Lee Guardineer

-Lee Guardineer is a stage magician who used his stage acts to rob rich party guests.
-His activities attracted the attention of Giant-Man's ants who reported this.
-The Magician then robbed a yacht party run by the rich socialite Sterling Stuyvesant and kidnapped the Wasp to make Giant-Man jealous.
-In response, Giant-Man set up a phony yacht party which lured the Magician to a trap.
-Once that trap was sprung, Giant-Man captured the Magician and saved the Wasp.
-The Magician was fished out of the water by the police and later taken to prison.
+Lee Guardineer is a stage magician who uses his stage acts to rob rich party guests.
+His activities attract the attention of Giant-Man's ants, who report his crimes.
+The Magician then robs a yacht party run by socialite Sterling Stuyvesant and kidnaps Wasp to make Giant-Man jealous.
+In response, Giant-Man sets up a phony yacht party which lures Magician into a trap.
+Once the trap is sprung, Giant-Man captures Magician and saves Wasp.
+The Magician is fished out of the water by the police and later taken to prison.

-While Hank Pym was out of town, the Magician escaped from prison and set up a clothing store with Wasp-inspired clothing.
-When the Wasp arrived, the Magician attacks in order to capture the Wasp.
-However, the Wasp soon makes short work of the Magician using quick thinking and the store's many toys to take down the Magician who is promptly arrested by the police.
+While Hank Pym is out of town, the Magician escapes from prison and sets up a clothing store with Wasp-inspired clothing.
+When Wasp arrives, the Magician attacks and captures her.
+However, Wasp makes short work of the Magician, who is promptly arrested.

-Sometime later, Lee was released from prison and moved to Tampa with a dancer named Chasity, with whom he had a son.
+Sometime later, Lee is released from prison and moves to Tampa with a dancer named Chasity, with whom he has a son.

 Son of Lee Guardineer

-Lee Guardineer had an unnamed son who took up the Magician mantle as part of the "All-New, All-Different Marvel" event.
-Upon taking his father's mantle, Magician joined the Power Broker's Hench App (a mobile app that enabled people to solicit the service of supervillains).
+Lee Guardineer has an unnamed son who took up the Magician mantle.
+Upon taking his father's mantle, Magician joined the Power Broker's Hench App, a mobile app that enables people to solicit the service of supervillains.
 His first job has him hired by publicist Marlena Howard to pretend to have a grudge against Darla Deering for not hiring him for the opening act of the woman's show.
-The Magician interrupted Deering in the middle of her break-up fight against Ant-Man and confronted the two heroes with genetically-modified rabbits and pigeons.
-After explaining his origin to Ant-Man, the Magician intentionally lost to Miss Thing.
-The fight between the Magician and Ant-Man and Darla was staged and filmed because it would make a successful pilot episode for Darla's newest reality show.
+The Magician interrupts Darla in the middle of her break-up fight against Ant-Man (Scott Lang) and confronts the two heroes with genetically modified rabbits and pigeons.
+After explaining his origin to Ant-Man, the Magician intentionally loses to Miss Thing.
+Their fight is staged and filmed because it would make a successful pilot episode for Darla's newest reality show.